SiaFoundation/docs/hosting/setup-guides/linux.md

 sudo usermod -L hostd
 ```

-Now we will create a new folder under `/var/lib/` titled `hostd` and give our new system and set the approriate permissions.
+Now we will create a new folder under `/var/lib/` titled `hostd` and give it the appropriate permissions.
 This folder will be utilized specifically to store data related to the `hostd` software.
 Open the Terminal Emulator and run the following commands:

 ```console
 sudo mkdir /var/lib/hostd